ICMG19 – The 13th International Conference on Military Geosciences

-The Conference will be held from Monday 24 to Friday 28 June 2019, at the University of Padova in northern Italy.
-The Conference is being organised on behalf of the IAMG by the Department of Historical and Geographic Sciences and the Ancient World (DiSSGeA) and the Italian Society of Military Geography and Geology (SIGGMI).
+The Conference was held from Monday 24 to Friday 28 June 2019, at the University of Padova in northern Italy.
+The 13th Conference was being organised on behalf of the IAMG by the Department of Historical and Geographic Sciences and the Ancient World (DiSSGeA) and the Italian Society of Military Geography and Geology (SIGGMI).

-A post-conference field Trip will be organized from Saturday 29 June to 4 July 2019 in the Dolomites (Italian Alps).
+A post-conference field Trip was organized from Saturday 29 June to 4 July 2019 in the Dolomites (Italian Alps).

 - Arrivals Day – Sunday 23 June – Icebreaker: 1800 – 2000hrs at the Geographical Section of the DiSSGeA Department (Wollemborg Palace).
 Geography Museum visit & wine tasting and cheese from the alpine battlefields.